metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 1. Go to Elastic Beanstalk and select your `Metabase` application

-- Click on `Application Versions` on the left nav (you can also choose `Application Versions` from the dropdown at the top of the page)
+- Click on `Application Versions` on the left nav (you can also choose `Application Versions` from the dropdown at the top of the page).
-- Download the latest Metabase Elastic Beanstalk deployment file
+- Download the latest Metabase Elastic Beanstalk deployment file:
   - [https://downloads.metabase.com/{{ site.latest_version }}/metabase-aws-eb.zip](https://downloads.metabase.com/{{ site.latest_version }}/metabase-aws-eb.zip)
-- Upload a new Application Version
+- Upload a new Application Version:
-  - Click the `Upload` button on the upper right side of the listing
+  - Click the `Upload` button on the upper right side of the listing.
-  - Give the new version a name, ideally including the Metabase version number (e.g. {{ site.latest_version }})
+  - Give the new version a name, ideally including the Metabase version number (e.g. {{ site.latest_version }}).
-  - Select `Choose File` and navigate to the file you just downloaded
+  - Select `Choose File` and navigate to the file you just downloaded.
-  - Click the `Upload` button to upload the file
+  - Click the `Upload` button to upload the file.
-  - After the upload completes make sure you see your new version in the Application Versions listing
+  - After the upload completes make sure you see your new version in the Application Versions listing.
-- Deploy the new Version
+- Deploy the new Version:
-  - Click the checkbox next to the version you wish to deploy
+  - Click the checkbox next to the version you wish to deploy.
-  - Click the `Deploy` button in the upper right side of the page
+  - Click the `Deploy` button in the upper right side of the page.
-  - Select the Environment you wish to deploy the version to using the dropdown list
+  - Select the Environment you wish to deploy the version to using the dropdown list.
-  - Click the `Deploy` button to begin the deployment
+  - Click the `Deploy` button to begin the deployment.
-  - Wait until all deployment activities are completed, then verify the deployment by accessing the Metabase application url
+  - Wait until all deployment activities are completed, then verify the deployment by accessing the Metabase application url.

 Once a new version is deployed you can safely delete the old Application Version if desired. we recommend keeping at least one previous version available for a while in case you desire to revert for any reason.